isomorpheric/logviewer/README.md

 ## Trade-offs & Future Wishlist

-Given more time, I would implement:
+Given more time, I would implement the following features to enhance scalability and developer experience.

-- **Preserved Expansion State**: A FIFO queue to remember which rows were expanded after they scroll off-screen.
-- **Advanced Filtering**: Client-side text search or log-level filtering.
-- **E2E Tests**: Playwright setup for full browser scrolling scenarios.
+**Top Priorities:**
+1. **Client-Side Search & Facets (Web Worker)**: Offload regex search and facet aggregation to a worker thread to maintain 60fps scrolling.
+2. **Export Data**: Download filtered or full datasets as `.json`/`.ndjson`.
+3. **Follow Mode**: Auto-scroll functionality for live monitoring.

-See the [Wishlist in docs/plan.md](docs/plan.md#4-wishlist-future) for a complete list.
+See the detailed [Wishlist & Implementation Plan in docs/WISHLISTS_PLAN.md](docs/WISHLISTS_PLAN.md) for the full roadmap.